 Featured Video: Building a better future for people with epilepsy

 The Oxford Martin Programme on Global Epilepsy is working to improve diagnosis, understand and mitigate the social impact, and build a better future for people with epilepsy.Watch Now

 Professor of Mathematical Biology

-Associate Professor of Cardiovascular Medicine
+Professor of Microbiology

-Senior Researcher in Population Health
+Senior Researcher on Environment and Health